kalaspuff/tomodachi/README.md

 </table>
 <br clear="left"/>

-If the template loggers from the option above doesnt\' cut it or if you already have your own logger (preferably a `structlog` logger) and processor chain set up, you can specify a `--custom-logger` which will also make `tomodachi` use your logger set up.
+If the template loggers from the option above doesnt' cut it or if you already have your own logger (preferably a `structlog` logger) and processor chain set up, you can specify a `--custom-logger` which will also make `tomodachi` use your logger set up.
 This is suitable also if